 Clients can play a major role in the success or failure of any business.
-For real estate agents, especially those working outside of a large brokerage firm, word-of-mouth referrals from clients are sometimes the sole form of advertisement for business.
-To build a strong brand and business, however, agents need to display the real estate agent reviews generated by clients on their website.
-Fellow client reviews are often seen as more credible and trustworthy to clients rather than judging based on their potential realtor’s supposed competency.
-For any realtor’s sake, it is best to request and publish client reviews to retain future clients.
+Well, technically, if you think about it; they are the business.
+For real estate agents, especially those working outside of a large brokerage firm, word-of-mouth referrals from clients are not only the best; sometimes they’re the sole form of advertisement for their business, and to build a strong brand and business, agents need to display the real estate agent reviews generated by clients on their website and social media platforms.
+Why?
+Because fellow client reviews are often seen as more credible and trustworthy to clients rather than judging based on their potential real estate agent’s supposed competency.
+So, asking for feedback from clients, and especially asking for reviews is very important for any real estate agent in order to retain future clients.

 Keep in contact with clients: We all know how difficult it is asking for reviews.
 We get shy, we’re afraid to disturb our former clients.
 So, the first thing one needs to do when learning how to encourage customers to write reviews is to keep in touch.
 If you call or send an e-mail out of the blue – after having spent months without saying a word – they can find it a bit offensive and you might even get a review, but not a positive one; and those are not the type of customer feedback you’re looking for, right?
 If you keep in touch with former clients, you won’t: (i) feel like you’re disturbing them, popping by just to get what you need and (ii) they won’t feel like you’re using them.
 It’s all about making natural and casual the fact that you’re asking for reviews.